Naruto: The Seventh Hokage and the Scarlet Spring: Plot

 Sarada Uchiha, the daughter of Sasuke Uchiha and Sakura Uchiha, wishes to learn more about her estranged father.
 She sees Sasuke's former associate Karin in a photo and realizes they wear similar glasses.
 As a result, Sarada starts questioning if Sakura is her real mother.
 She follows Konohagakure's leader, the Seventh Hokage Naruto Uzumaki, with the help of her friend Chocho Akimichi; Naruto has arranged to meet Sasuke, who encountered a boy that has the Sharingan (写輪眼) — an ability belonging only to the Uchiha clan — and thus sought the village's aid.
 Shortly after their departure, Sarada and Chocho are confronted by Sasuke's enemy.
 Naruto saves the girls, forcing the boy to retreat.
 The Hokage takes the girls with him to Sasuke's location and Sarada awakens her Sharingan at the thought of meeting him.
 Shortly afterward, the boy's father, Shin Uchiha, faces Naruto and Sasuke and immobilizes both of them.
 Despite this, he is defeated by Sakura, after which a creature controlled by Shin teleports him and Sakura to his hideout.

 To save Sakura, the group seeks information from Orochimaru and learns the boy is one of Shin's clones.
 After pulling him aside, Sarada persuades Sasuke's former ally Suigetsu Hozuki to perform a DNA test.
 Suigetsu thinks he has Karin's umbilical cord and compares its DNA with that of Sarada.
-The samples match, causing Sarada to mistakenly believe Sakura is not her real mother.
+The samples match, causing Sarada to mistakenly believe Sakura is not her biological mother.
 After listening to Sarada and Suigetsu's conversation, Naruto calms Sarada by reminding her that only love truly matters, not blood relations.
 Sarada and Naruto return to Sasuke, who finds Shin's location.
 Sasuke wins against Shin and saves his wife.
-Sarada defeats Shin's clones using her naturally precise control over chakra inherited from Sakura, who tells Sarada that she is her biological mother.
+Sarada defeats Shin's clones using her naturally precise control over chakra inherited from Sakura, who tells Sarada that she is her real biological mother.
 Sasuke then states Sarada's existence proves that his and Sakura's feelings are connected.
 Before leaving Konohagakure, Sasuke pokes Sarada's forehead, much to her joy.
 In Orochimaru's hideout, Karin reveals that the umbilical cord previously used for the DNA test was the one between Sakura and Sarada, divulging that she was Sakura's midwife when Sasuke and Sakura were traveling together.
 Because of her admiration for Naruto, Sarada wishes to become the next Hokage.